warmheartskelowna/warmheartskelowna.github.io/index.md

 <button type="button">[Who We Support](support.md)</button>
 <button type="button">[Events](events.md)</button>

 Warm Hearts Kelowna is a pop-up seasonal non-profit designed to offer extra support as the year comes to a close.
-Read more about the families and general organizations you can direct your donations to by clicking the "Who We Support" button.
+Read more about the families and general organizations you can direct your donations to by clicking "Who We Support".